software-2021-09-02-15-38-08-utc

 What is OpenFlow?
 BGP works like OpenFlow and pushes down the forwarding information.
 It populates routes in the forwarding table.
 Instead of using BGP in a distributed fashion, they centralize it.
 One main benefit of using BGP over OpenFlow is that you can shut the controller down, and regular BGP operation continues on the network.

 But if you transition to an OpenFlow configuration, you cannot roll back as quickly as you could with BGP.
 Using BGP inband has great operational benefits.
-A great design by P. Lapukhov.
-No need to deploy BGP-LS or any other enhancements to BGP.
+It is a great design by P. Lapukhov.
+There is no need to deploy BGP-LS or any other enhancements to BGP.

 Conclusion: